Saimanoj-6154/Saimanoj-6154/README.md

 ## About Me

 I am a Silicon Systems Engineer specializing in Semiconductor Design and Verification, with a core focus on ensuring the functional correctness of complex SoC architectures.
 My technical expertise spans the full design lifecycle, from RTL Design and UVM-based Verification to Embedded Systems and Physical Design.I'm building toward a career in Digital VLSI — Design Verification, with RTL design as a secondary focus.
-My work spans Verilog, SystemVerilog, UVM, and SVA, alongside the surrounding FPGA and physical design toolchain — Vivado, Verilator, GTKWave, Yosys, OpenLane, and OpenROAD.

-Right now I'm deep in an intensive VLSI prep cycle: working through SVA/UVM fundamentals and shipping a portfolio of hands-on practice projects, each with a self-recorded video walkthrough, to build both technical depth and the ability to explain my work clearly under interview conditions.Earlier work includes an FPGA-based cognitive radio pipeline combining spectrum sensing with a lightweight neural network for channel quality prediction, and a published paper on plant leaf disease detection using deep learning.
+My work spans Verilog, SystemVerilog, UVM, and SVA, alongside the surrounding FPGA and physical design toolchain — Vivado, Verilator, GTKWave, Yosys, OpenLane, and OpenROAD.Earlier work includes an FPGA-based cognitive radio pipeline combining spectrum sensing with a lightweight neural network for channel quality prediction, and a published paper on plant leaf disease detection using deep learning.

 ---
 ## Connect